brayevalerien/rm_empty/README.md

 ### Using the GUI
 To access the GUI, follow these easy steps:
 1. Open a terminal.
 2. Run the command `python rm_empty.py`.
-3. A small window will appear (see following screenshot), offering you two options:
+3. A small window will appear (see following screenshot), offering you different options:
+   - **Remove Empty Files**: Check the box to also remove empty files (if any) in the selected directory.
    - **Enter Path Manually**: You can type in the path of the directory you want to clean up.
    - **Browse Directories**: Click on the "Browse directories" button to conveniently select the target directory.
+4. When the parameters are set right, click on the "Remove" button to clean the selected directory.

 ![UI window](./ui.png)